Regenerative-Farming-Ecosystem-Event_8.jpg

 From Farm to Landscape Recovery – Regeneration at Scale

-Scale also matters economically.
-Investors and supply chains require projects large enough to justify transaction, monitoring and structuring costs.
-Aggregated natural capital schemes and producer groups can reduce risk, lower overheads and create volumes that markets can absorb — whether in commodities, carbon or biodiversity units.
+Economically, projects must be large enough to justify the transaction, monitoring and structuring costs that institutional capital, investors and supply chains require.
+Aggregated natural capital schemes and producer groups can reduce risk, lower overheads and create volumes that markets can absorb, whether in commodities, carbon or biodiversity units.

 Closing Debate: Finding Common Ground – The Pathway to Food Transition at Scale